RobSero/Incling/README.md

 ## Installation and Usage

 - Clone or download the repo
+-
+- BACKEND SETUP
 - Within your virtual environment, run: ``` pip install -r requirements.txt```
 - Make your migrations
 - Run your Django server with ```python manage.py runserver```

+- FRONTEND SETUP (USE SEPERATE CLI TO BACKEND)
+- Whilst in the frontend directory, run ``` npm install ``` to install all node modules required
+- Once sucessfully installed, run ``` yarn start ``` within the frontend directory

 ## Assumptions & Comments